-While The Fordwich Arms is still very much a pub, with a 1930s bar and large open fireplace where locals still sit and drink, it is the adjoining oak panelled dining room (and its beautiful outside covered terrace) in which the trio have made their mark.
+While The Fordwich Arms is still very much a pub, with a 1930s bar and large open fireplace where locals still sit and drink, it is the adjoining oak panelled dining room (and its beautiful outside covered terrace) in which the duo have made their mark.

-The Guardian’s Grace Dent described The Fordwich Arms as serving “food that makes you want to move house”.
+The Guardian’s Grace Dent once described The Fordwich Arms as serving “food that makes you want to move house”.
 Who are we to disagree?